 We try to ensure that our communications are as effective as possible so that we make the best use of the money we spend on them.
 This means communicating with people in different ways, appropriate to them.

 On occasion, we will use information you have given us directly, for example the record of your previous donations to us and the type of activity you have been involved with, to tailor our communications with you about future activities.
 We will also use information about how you use our website or interact with our emails so we can make them more effective.
 For example, we will collect technical information, including the IP address used to connect your device to the internet, information about your visit such as the products you viewed in our shop, and the interactions you made with our website.
 We will also track whether you have opened or clicked a link in the emails which we send you.

-In certain circumstances we will use information about you from publicly available sources such as online registries, websites, media or social media, or personal introductions in order to understand more about your interests and preferences so that we can better tailor our communications – telling you about the things you are likely to be interested in, letting you know of ways to fundraise with us which is relevant to you and making sure that we only talk to you about a financial level of giving that is appropriate to you.
+In certain circumstances we will use information about you from publicly available sources such as online registries, websites, media or social media, or personal introductions in order to understand more about your interests and preferences so that we can better tailor our communications – telling you about the things you are likely to be interested in, letting you know of ways to fundraise with us which are relevant to you and making sure that we only talk to you about a financial level of giving that is appropriate to you.
 We may do this by looking at your career information, peer networks, demographic information, hobbies and interests or other information.